tmldot/aws_find_prefix_list_entries/README.md

-# aws_find_prefix_list_entries
+# AWS Prefix List Utilities

 ## Overview

-`aws_find_prefix_list_entries` is a Python CLI tool designed to search AWS Managed Prefix List entries based on a search term.
-Whether you want to find entries by a substring in the description (e.g., a vendor name) or by matching IP address segments, this tool provides a detailed report and can export results in CSV format for further processing.
+This repository contains Python CLI tools for working with AWS Managed Prefix Lists (PLs).
+These scripts allow you to search, audit, and report on prefix list entries by IP address, partner name, or CIDR range.

-## Features
+## Tools Included

+### 1. `find_prefix_entries.py`
+Search AWS Managed Prefix Lists by IP address or partner name and generate detailed reports.
+Supports optional CSV output.

+#### Features:
 - **Search by Name or IP:**
-  Choose to search by the `Description` field (case-insensitive) or by the `Cidr` field (supports partial IP matching).
+  Search for prefix list entries by `Description` (case-insensitive) or `Cidr` (supports partial matches).

 - **Custom AWS Profile and Region:**
   Optionally specify an AWS CLI profile and region to target specific accounts or regions.